 I began working in restaurants at the age of sixteen, washing dishes in a steak house in our local shopping center, finally ended up at Chez Panisse in Berkeley, California, working with Alice Waters and co-owner, Executive Pastry Chef Lindsey Shere, who I consider my mentor.
 I spent nearly thirteen years in the kitchens at Chez Panisse before leaving in 1999.
 During my time in San Francisco, I was a line cook at Zuni Café and was the pastry chef at several restaurants.

 Having been a professional cook and baker most of my life, I launched my website in 1999 to coincide with the release of my first book, Room for Dessert.
 The site was intended as a place to share recipes and stories.
 At the time, the word “blog” hadn’t been invented, nor had the concept.
 In 2004, about the time of my move to Paris, software which allowed me to post more frequently became available and I turned the site into an official blog.

 I was named one of the Top Five Pastry Chefs in the Bay Area by the San Francisco Chronicle and have been featured in, Bon Appétit, Chocolatier, Cooking Light, Food+Wine, Cook’s Illustrated, The Los Angeles Times, Newsweek, Travel and Leisure, The New York Times, People, Saveur, Sunset, and USA Today.

 I left the restaurant business in 1999 to pursue writing books and now live in Paris full time.

-I’ve written six books.
+I’ve written seven books.
 The first two were the critically acclaimed Room for Dessert and Ripe for Dessert which are now out of print and considered collectible.
 (If you are looking for a copy, check out used book sites.)